 To display the longer-term variation of the backscatter mean values, Figure 16 shows the monthly mean backscatter values since December 1996.
 One can recognize two different patterns: before and after January 2000.
 The sun-blinding effect is clearly seen by the relatively lower mean values.
 Clearly, there were peak monthly mean values on July each year.
 Those peaks do not exist anymore since the year 2000.
+Note here that we are talking about the period with full global coverage.
 Furthermore, the backscatter monthly histograms have some differences.
 Figure 17 shows a typical histogram before January 2000 with a well-defined single peak.
 The secondary peaks are very small.
 On the other hand, a typical recent histogram looks similar to Figure 14.
 A secondary peak is emerging and sometimes it becomes as important as the main peak.
-The reason after such change in behavior is not clear.
+The reason for such change in behaviour is not clear.